 Improving customer service can also result in a more efficient experience.
 Retail store associates should be able to manage long lines and prevent frustrated customers.
 A point of sale system with speedy transaction time is also key to keeping lines moving and manageable.

 More and more retail stores are trying to find a middle ground in order to compete.
-The option to order products online and pick up at the store is one of the most popular trends.
+The option to order products online and pick them up at the store is one of the most popular trends.
 Many clothing retailers are now offering same-day pickup for online orders.
 Some, like Nordstrom, even have curbside pickup.
-Many grocery stores are also offering online ordering with free pickup, including Kroger, Whole Foods, and Vonn’s.
-As an added bonus, this will also cut down on long lines and your average checkout times.
+Many grocery stores also offer online ordering with free pickup, including Kroger, Whole Foods, and Vonn’s.
+As an added bonus, this will also reduce long lines and your average checkout times.